-Next there is a collection of fields grouped under New attribute.
-By default, a new layer has only one attribute, the id field (which you should see in the Attributes list) below.
+Next there is a collection of fields grouped under New Field.
+By default, a new layer has only one attribute, the id field (which you should see in the Fields list) below.
 However, in order for the data you create to be useful, you actually need to say something about the features you'll be creating in this new layer.
-For our current purposes, it will be enough to add one field called name.
+For our current purposes, it will be enough to add one field called name that will hold Text data and will be limited to text length of 80 characters.

-• Replicate the setup below, then click the Add to attributes list button:
+7. Replicate the setup below, then click the Add to Fields List button:

-• Check that your dialog now looks like this:
+- 8. Check that your dialog now looks like this: - 9.
+Click OK